chainguard-dev/edu/content/chainguard/chainguard-images/videos/migrating_go.md

 And I'll link a blog in the notes that explains when you need to do this and what you need to do.

-But in this case, cgo enabled equals zero will allow us to build our static binary.
+But in this case, `CGO_enabled=0` will allow us to build our static binary.

 So I think that's all I need to do.